 Finally, there’s the question of regulation – will regulators allow companies to create an asset that mimics legal tender without any oversight?

 One example of such an issue is Basis.
-An algorithmically pegged stablecoin that raised over $130m for its project just to shut down due to regulatory issues not so long ago.
+An algorithmically pegged stablecoin that raised over $130m for its project just shut down due to regulatory issues not so long ago.

 It seems like stablecoins are some sort of a temporary utility for exchanges, allowing traders a haven out of volatility, without needing to supply them with regulated fiat options.